grafana/writers-toolkit/docs/sources/get-started/_index.md

 ---
-description: Get started with the Writer's Toolkit
+description: Get started with the Writers' Toolkit
 menuTitle: Get started
-title: Get started with the Writer's Toolkit
+title: Get started with the Writers' Toolkit
 weight: 50
 aliases:
   - /docs/writers-toolkit/get-started/
 ---

-# Get started with the Writer's Toolkit
+# Get started with the Writers' Toolkit

 This guide provides includes everything you need to complete your documentation project from start to finish.
-In short, it's a `tl;dr` on Writer’s Toolkit to quickly point you in the right direction.
+In short, it quickly points you in the right direction.

 ## Goals